crizstian/todoApp-Angular-2/readme.md

 add the dependencies from the `package.json` file with `npm i --save` in `server folder` as well as in the `client folder`.

+### Install MongoDB with Homebrew or Download it from the official page

+`mkdir -p /data/db`

+Set permissions for the data directory

+Ensure that user account running mongod has correct permissions for the directory:

+`sudo chmod 0755 /data/db`

+`sudo chown $USER /data/db`

+Run MongoDB!

+`iTerm buffer 1: mongod`

+`iTerm buffer 2: mongo`

 ### Server config
 Things to notice